 Do Babies Need A Bassinet, Co-Sleeper, or Moses Basket?
 (What To Consider When Shopping)

 There are several different things to consider when choosing what type of sleeping situation is best for you and your baby:

 Especially when babies are very new, you want to be able to keep an eye on them all the time.
-Moses baskets are super portable and can easily be moved from room to room.
+Moses baskets are super portable and can easily be moved from room to room (although, you should never carry a Moses basket by the handle with the baby actually in it).
 The portability of bassinets varies by type and brand, but they’re definitely more portable than cribs.